WICG/dbsc/DBSCE/Overview.md

 Since we want to integrate DBSC(E) with the original design and make it as widely applicable as possible for all enterprise users, we are adding high-level design for the most possible combinations in this document.
 The intent is to have a specification that can be implemented by any browser vendor, and can be used by any IdP, and any Local Key Helper.
 As we cover different use cases DBSC(E) can be applied for, we differentiate between private and public local key helpers, since there are implications to the protocol based on the type of local key helper.
 For example, we expect well establised IdPs like Microsoft, Github to ship their own private local key helpers.
 DBSC(E) protocol also provides multiple extension points that simplify and improve performance for specific scenarios.
 The [DBSC(E) use cases](#dbsce-use-cases) section expands on some of these scenarios.

 DBSC(E) (in contrast with DBSC):

+Note: In this case, IDP is same as RP, calls a Public Local Key Helper.

 ![DBSC(E) Highlevel Design](<./DBSC(E).svg>)